Skip to content

 23 Jun 2026

-How to Measure for a Chimney Cap: You Can Do It!
+How to Measure for a Chimney Cap

-Guessing your chimney cap size can be a timely and costly mistake.
+Guessing your chimney cap size can be a time-consuming and costly mistake.
 A chimney cap that is too small simply won't fit, and one that is too large can lead to dangerous drafts, water pooling on your chimney crown, or a chimney cap that easily blows off in high winds, not to mention the frustration and expense that goes along with it.

 Measuring for a chimney cap can be easy once you know what and where to measure from.
-Whether you are capping a single clay tile or protecting a massive multi-flue masonry chimney, our guide below will walk you through exactly how to get the perfect fit.
+Whether you are capping a single clay tile or protecting a multi-flue masonry chimney, our guide below will walk you through exactly how to get the perfect fit.
 Once you have your dimensions, you can easily find the right chimney cap from our wide selection of Made in USA stainless steel and copper chimney caps.

 Preparation & Safety First